cr0wst/demo-twofactor/rough-draft.md

 }
 ```

-This controller serves the verification page via the `index` method, and handles the form submission via the `verify` method.
+This controller serves the verification page via the `index` method, and it handles the form submission via the `verify` method.

 This page is only accessible to users with the `PRE_VERIFICATION_USER` role.
 On successful verification, the `updateAuthentication` method is, once again, used to replace this role with their persisted one.